kubernetes/kube-state-metrics/docs/cli-arguments.md

       --metric-whitelist string                     Comma-separated list of metrics to be exposed.
 This list comprises of exact metric names and/or regex patterns.
 The whitelist and blacklist are mutually exclusive.
       --namespace string                            Comma-separated list of namespaces to be enabled.
-Defaults to "" --port int                                    Port to expose metrics on. (default 80) --skip_headers                                If true, avoid header prefixes in the log messages --skip_log_headers                            If true, avoid headers when opening log files --stderrthreshold severity                    logs at or above this threshold go to stderr (default 2) --telemetry-host string                       Host to expose kube-state-metrics self metrics on. (default "0.0.0.0") --telemetry-port int                          Port to expose kube-state-metrics self metrics on. (default 81) -v, --v Level                                     number for the log level verbosity --version                                     kube-state-metrics build version information
+Defaults to "" --port int                                    Port to expose metrics on. (default 80) --shard int32                                 The instances shard nominal (zero indexed) within the total number of shards. (default 0)
+      --skip_headers                                If true, avoid header prefixes in the log messages --skip_log_headers                            If true, avoid headers when opening log files --stderrthreshold severity                    logs at or above this threshold go to stderr (default 2) --telemetry-host string                       Host to expose kube-state-metrics self metrics on. (default "0.0.0.0") --telemetry-port int                          Port to expose kube-state-metrics self metrics on. (default 81) --total-shards int                            The total number of shards.
+Sharding is disabled when total shards is set to 1. (default 1)
+  -v, --v Level                                     number for the log level verbosity
+      --version                                     kube-state-metrics build version information
       --vmodule moduleSpec                          comma-separated list of pattern=N settings for file-filtered logging